 Goodwill offers a Military member Discount where military members get 10% off on Tuesdays, and a Senior Citizen Discount where seniors get 10% off on Wednesdays, so if you are a member of either of those groups, make sure to hit goodwill on those days.

 Since Goodwill is stocked with donations, every store will have very different stock.
 Shop around at various goodwill areas, and you can usually find one or two that constantly has the best deals.
 If you are looking for something specific, you can shop around and go to many different stores- you never know what you may find.
 It’s all part of the hunt!

 Set a Budget

 Protect yourself and your money from impulsive buying at Goodwill.
 Shopping at thrift shops doesn’t mean it can’t drain your wallet.
 Undeniably, Goodwill is a goldmine of pre-loved items.
-That’s why it is so easy to get lost and drop every beautiful item into your cart.
+That’s why getting lost and dropping every beautiful item into your cart is so easy.